aarohipashankar/codsoft/README.md

 # codsoft
-This is the Codsoft Pthon Progrogramming Internship
+This is the Codsoft Python Programming Internship
 <br>
 Author - Aarohi Pashankar